ndangdh/spotify-creator/README.md

 - main.py ( the script will opening the browser)
 - main2.py ( its headless version, so the browser will running in the background. also it will give a better result)
 - Result will saved in acc.txt
+- let me know if there was an error : https://t.me/Ndangxsp